JuliaLinearAlgebra/MatrixDepot.jl/doc/examples.rst

    Amer.
 Math.
 Monthly, 70 (1963) pp. 12-17

-From the information given, we notice that we can create a 4-by-6 rectanglular Hilbert matrix by
+From the information given, we can create a 4-by-6 rectanglular Hilbert matrix by

 .. code::